Trascent And Gulaid Holding Launch Trascent Arabia To Meet Demand For Facilities Management Excellence In Saudi Arabia

+A joint venture designed to provide value-added and differentiated services focused on the Kingdom's facilities management (FM) industry

+RIYADH, RIYADH, SAUDI ARABIA, October 10, 2024 /EINPresswire / -- Trascent and Gulaid Holding Launch Trascent Arabia to meet Demand for Facilities Management Excellence in Saudi Arabia

-SOMERVILLE, N.J. and RIYADH, Saudi Arabia, Oct.
-8, 2024 /PRNewswire/ -- Trascent , a global leader in facilities management advisory services, and Gulaid Holding, a renowned investor within Saudi Arabia's facilities management sector, have joined forces to launch Trascent Arabia , a joint venture designed to provide value added and differentiated services focused on the Kingdom's facilities management (FM) industry.
+Trascent, a global leader in facilities management advisory services, and Gulaid Holding, a renowned investor within Saudi Arabia's facilities management sector, have joined forces to launch Trascent Arabia, a joint venture designed to provide value added and differentiated services focused on the Kingdom's facilities management (FM) industry.
 The new entity will provide innovative solutions aligned with Saudi Vision 2030, which will focus on transforming the way FM services are delivered across the country and Gulf region.

-Trascent is globally established for thought leadership and expertise in structuring and governing the delivery of best-in-class FM services, drawing from Trascent's experience in advising more than 20% of the Fortune 500 on outsourcing FM across diverse markets.

-Complemented by Gulaid Holding's 15-year deep understanding of the Saudi market and local capabilities, Trascent Arabia aims to enhance FM service quality and efficiency through best practices in contracting and managing FM services.
-The joint venture aims to address unmet market demands by offering cutting-edge advisory, contract management, and program management services.

 The joint venture aims to position Trascent Arabia as a key FM resource to clients in Saudi Arabia.
 Trascent Arabia will be led by an experienced executive team with deep knowledge of local dynamics and global FM best practices.